wsvincent/djangoforbeginners/ch3-simple-app/Readme.md

 # Django Hello World App
-Code for creating a Django "Simple app".
+Code for creating a Django "Simple app."
 Read table the full tutorial at [Django for Beginners: Chapter 3](https://djangoforbeginners.com/book/chapter-three/).

 ## Quick Setup
 1) Clone the repo to your computer